saibotsivad/dotfiles/README.md

 To setup a new computer, log in to the Dropbox website and view the computer setup file.

-## setup profile file
+## run setup

-You will want to run this:
+In this folder you will want to run:

-    ln -s ~/Development/dotfiles/profile-COMPUTER.sh ~/.profile
+    ./setup-COMPUTER.sh

-Where `COMPUTER` is any of the computer things.
+Where `COMPUTER` is any of the computer names.